METALLIZING WITH ROBOTS

 When the robot is installed the programming team shows up, and make the robot do, what the robot has to do.

-To optimize the wire feeding line we have developed a special low friction wire transferring system with the use of extremely low friction liners and ball bearing rollers to reduce the wire’s friction as much as possible.
+For optimizing the wire feeding line we have developed a special low friction wire transferring system with the use of extremely low friction liners and ball bearing rollers to reduce the friction as much as possible.
 The wire can be fed with a pneumatic driven wire feeder to reduce the service time when a new metallization wire needs to be replaced.

 The fastening of the wire feeder lines, power source and air hose requires a stable and durable system to avoid service breakdowns and excessive maintenance attention.
 Therefore, we use special solutions for cable attachment to the robot arm and a thorough test simulation of the robotic movements before the high-flexible cables is attached to the robot.